sanson0/obelisk_jewellery/README.md

 This page is visible only if the shopper signed in before purchasing the products The orders page can be accessed from the navbar.
 ## Features on contact page
+This page displays:-
+* Email address of the company
+* Registered address of the company
+* Company phone number
 ## Features on delivery page
+This page displays:-
+* Free delivery threshold amount
+* Information on standard delivery
+* An option of express delivery
+## Features on payment methods
+This page displays all the payment options available.
 ## Features on terms & conditions
+Terms and conditions are displayed as a block of text with date of latest update.
 ## Features on returns & refunds
-## Features on payment methods
+A statement on returns and refunds is provided on this page.
+This is useful because it provides a cut off point of 30 days so products have to be returned before the 30 days are up and must not be damaged in any way and it provides a timescale for refunding payments.
 ## Features on manufacture page
+This page provides customers with information on how the products are manufactured complete with image.
-## Features on product management page
+## Features on size comparison page
+Ring sizes are given in different ways on jewellery sites.
+This page allows a comparison to be made with other systems of sizes.
-## Features on add product page
+## Features on add product page for superusers
+This page contains a form with the following fields:-
+* Select category
+* SKU
+* Name
+* Description
+* Has sizes
+* Price
+* Rating
+* Image url
+* Select image
+The form has a submit button entitled 'Add Product' and a cancel button which returns the superuser to the products page.
-## Features on edit product page
+## Features on edit product page for superusers
+This page contains a pre-filled form with the following fields:-
+* Select category
+* SKU
+* Name
+* Description
+* Has sizes
+* Price
+* Rating
+* Image url
+* Select image with current image displayed and an option to remove the image The form has a submit button entitled 'Update Product' and a cancel button which returns the superuser to the products page.
 # Data design
 ## Product data
 All items will have a: -